 Vancouver has been ranked as one of the most expensive cities to live in.
 In 2008, Vancouver was ranked only second to New York as the most expensive city in North America.
 Vancouver is beautiful, there is no doubt about it.
-It has the mountains, the ocean, the beaches, the forest.
-You can go swim in the ocean or kayak and go snowboarding in the same day (it will be cold, but you can do it).
+It has mountains, the ocean, beaches, and forests.
+You can go swimming in the ocean or kayaking and go snowboarding on the same day (it will be cold, but you can do it).

-Living in an “world class” city like Vancouver has its advantages.
-It is a melting pot of culture, and this results in ridiculously delicious and often cheap and good eats.
+Living in a “world-class” city like Vancouver has its advantages.
+It is a melting pot of culture, and this results in ridiculously delicious and often cheap, good eats.
 It does have its disadvantages though (other than the 300 days of rain we get here, of course).

 The cost of living is ridiculously high and it can be very expensive to live, work, and play.

 Other cities can be notoriously expensive to live in, namely Los Angeles, New York, Paris, London, Toronto, Montreal, Singapore, Tokyo… the list goes on.

 So here are some ways I thought of to save money while living life up in an expensive city: